semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.abstract-dataset.md

 id: rregmt56znauz71qgypet6a
 title: abstract dataset
 desc: ''
-updated: 1751690361352
+updated: 1751697433703
 created: 1751688486456
 ---

-Abstract datasets represents the "dataset as concept", and exist through time, independent of any specific version, snapshot, or temporal realization.
+Abstract datasets represents the "dataset as concepts", and exist through time, independent of any specific version, snapshot, or temporal realization.

-They are

-## Relationship to Dataset Series

 ## Relationship to Concrete Datasets